Murciano207/SpookFinance-docs/smart-contracts/sor/README.md

 Even though the SOR runs totally off-chain, it has been designed to be EVM-tractable, since we intend to release an on-chain version in the future.

-Since we know the price will increase after trading, due to slippage, and in order to make the SOR EVM-tractable, the function that calculates the spot price of a Balancer pool after a trade has been linearized.
+Since we know the price will increase after trading, due to slippage, and in order to make the SOR EVM-tractable, the function that calculates the spot price of a Yogi pool after a trade has been linearized.
 We refer to EP – the estimated price – as the spot price a pool will have after a trade, according to that linearized approximation.
 The figure below shows the real \(non-linear\) spot price after a given amount is traded versus the linearized approximation we use.

 ![](../../.gitbook/assets/picture1.png)

 ### Prices of interest

-Since we linearize the spot price functions of all Balancer pools, we can interpolate prices and amounts to make our optimization solution simpler.
+Since we linearize the spot price functions of all Yogi pools, we can interpolate prices and amounts to make our optimization solution simpler.

-To help visualize what this means, imagine three Balancer pools containing the trade tokens.
+To help visualize what this means, imagine three Yogi pools containing the trade tokens.
 We define EPs of interest as sets of prices where either of the following conditions apply:

 1. There is a pool with exactly that initial spot price; or
 2. The spot prices of two pools "cross" at that price.